varunc1996/api_benchmarking/docs/Results.md

 ## Initial testing of concurrency

 I wanted to initially test the the concurrency is working as I expect it to in both the Flask API server and the benchmarking script.
+So I ran the flask server with default configs (maximum of 10 concurrent requests): `make run`

 `endpoints.txt`:
 ```